The new contract increases penalty pay when UPS shorts your paycheck. Track your hours and file a grievance any time that you are underpaid.

 You have the right to use the bathroom when you need to, just like on any other day.
 Don’t let the supervisor discourage you from using the bathroom or try to limit you from going only on break time.

 You have the right to get a drink if you’re thirsty.
-Follow UPS methods to stay hydrated.
+Follow UPS methods on “cool solutions” to stay hydrated.

-You have the right to choose your meal time, as long as it is between Noon and 3 PM.
+You have the right to choose your meal time, as long as you take it during the designated period defined by your supplement.